AnyLog-co/documentation/authentication.md

 # Update password

-A user can be modify his password using the following command:
+A user can modify his password using the following command:
 <pre>
 id update user password where name = [user name] and old = [old password] and new = [new password]
 </pre>